PremKumar-V/MedChat/README.md

 # MedChat
-ChatGPT Replica in medical domain 💉🩺
+ChatBot in medical domain 💉🩺